aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/extract-content-between-nodes-in-a-document/_index.md

 ## Extract Images from Shapes

-You may need to extract the document image.
-Sometimes images can be located in the document as image data in shape objects.
+You may need to extract document images to perform some tasks.
+Aspose.Words allows you to do this as well.

-The following code example shows how to extract images from shape objects:
+The following code example shows how to extract images from a document:

 {{< gist "aspose-words-gists" "1f94e59ea4838ffac2f0edf921f67060" "extract-images.cs" >}}